 The 49% of respondents in Detroit who are very familiar with the local JCC is well above average among about 40 comparison JCCs.
 The 39% of respondents who are very familiar with the Jewish Apartments is the highest and the 35% of respondents who are very familiar with the Fleischman Residence is the second highest of ten senior housing developments across the country.
 The 37% who are very familiar with the local Jewish Federation is the third highest of about 35 comparison Jewish communities.
-The 35% of respondents who are very familiar with Jewish Family Service is the third highest of about 35 comparison Jewish communities.
+The 35% of respondents who are very familiar with highest of about 35 comparison Jewish communities.